 Pictured above: One of many courtrooms in the Williamson County Justice Center in Georgetown.
 A courtroom can be a very lonely and intimidating place if you do not have an experienced attorney by your side.

-As an example, I have seen divorce decrees that did not include a geographical restriction that required the parent with primary custody to live in a certain location after the divorce.
+As an example, I have seen many divorce decrees that did not include a geographical restriction that required the custodial parent to live in a certain location after the divorce.
 Do you really mean to give your former spouse the right to live anywhere in the country or anywhere on the planet with your children?
-How often will you get to see your children if your former spouse and the children suddenly move to Utah or to Florida or to Switzerland?
+How often will you get to see your children if your former spouse and the children suddenly move from Williamson County to Utah or to Florida or to Switzerland?

-You can almost certainly put a geographical restriction in the divorce decree, but you have to know that in advance and insist upon it before the decree gets signed by the judge.
-If you do not get the geographical restriction added before the final decree gets signed, it will be difficult to get a judge to order the restriction later.
+You can almost certainly put a geographical restriction in the divorce decree even if the custodial parent would rather not have one, but you have to know that in advance and insist upon it before the decree gets signed by the judge.
+If you do not get the geographical restriction verbiage added before the final decree gets signed, it will be difficult to get a judge to add a geographic restriction later.

 An experienced attorney can explain the legal system to you and let you know what to expect and when to expect it, thus reducing your natural anxieties about the legal process.

 Ken Crain's Background: (The primary purpose of this website is to help you find answers to your legal problems.
 Since most people want to know something about an attorney before they hire him/her, I am providing some information about me and my background in this web page.)
-Ken grew up in San Antonio in a large family.
-He was number six of eight children, with four brothers and three sisters.
-Ken's parents were married for 49 years before his mother passed away in 1994.
-Ken's dad passed away in 1999.
+I grew up in San Antonio in a large family.
+I was number six of eight children, with four brothers and three sisters.
+My parents were married for 49 years before my mother passed away in 1994.
+My father passed away in 1999.

 Ken's father served 23 years in the U.S. Army from 1938-1961.
 His father was a World War II veteran (European theater) who also served in Germany for four years (1949-1953) as part of the allied occupation forces after the war.
-Ken's father also spent a year in South Korea in 1955-56 after the Korean War.
-Although Ken was an "Army brat," his parents lived off post in San Antonio exclusively after Ken was born at Fort Sam Houston so he did not get to do much traveling until he joined the U.S. Navy in July 1972 when he was 17 years old.
+Ken's father also spent a year in South Korea in 1955-56, shortly after the Korean War.
+Although Ken was an "Army brat," his parents lived off post in San Antonio exclusively after Ken was born at Fort Sam Houston.
+He did not get to do much traveling until he joined the U.S. Navy in July 1972 when he was 17 years old.

 Ken's father retired from the U.S. Army in 1961 as a warrant officer (W-2).
 Ken's maternal grandfather, Ernest DeBell, served thirty years in the U.S. Army after emigrating from Germany in 1882.
 Ernest DeBell was a veteran of the Spanish American War in 1898.
 He was also a World War I veteran.
 He retired as a sergeant and he is buried at Fort Sam Houston National Cemetery in San Antonio.

 All six of Ken's uncles (five on his father's side and one on his mother's side of the family) were military veterans who served during and/or after World War II.
-Three of Ken's four brothers were also military veterans, one brother served in the navy and two brothers served in the U.S. Air Force.
+Three of Ken's four brothers were also military veterans.
+One of Ken's brothers served in the navy and two brothers served in the U.S. Air Force.
 Two of Ken's sisters are married to military veterans.
 Growing up in San Antonio, Ken spent a lot of time at Fort Sam Houston even though the family lived off post in San Antonio after Ken was born.